 Courtesy of Unsplash

 In Phase 1, we looked at connecting with influencers in a new market.
-The purpose being to increase reach, impressions, and to drive engagement with their audiences.
+The purpose is to increase reach, impressions, and to drive engagement with their audiences.

 What if you could take things further?
 In other words, deepen the level of engagement and increase conversions with certain segments of the audience.
 Especially those that respond to your posts and promotions.